Building suspense in writing KS2 – How to write stories with tension, atmosphere and suspense

 One of the areas of creative fiction writing that pupils consistently fail to incorporate into their work is the technique of building suspense in writing.

-Use your senses when building suspense in writing in KS2
+Building suspense in writing KS2 advice

 As well as sight, think about what your character can hear, smell, touch and taste.